dvdh1961/ADAMP/README.md

 Please note: if you overwrite an older installation and the settings.ini file already exists, these automatic default paths will not be applied.

+Have fun with it!

+If you encounter anything that causes problems, or if you think something could be improved, please let me know.

 ---

 Version 1.0.05.26 x86_64 Windows & Linux